act-rules/act-rules.github.io/_rules/link-has-name-c487ae.md

 #### Failed example 9

-Link is completely empty, but still shows up in focus order, so it should have an [accessible name](#accessible-name).
+Link is completely empty, but still shows up in focus order, so it should have an [accessible name][].

 ```html
 <a href="http://www.w3.org/WAI"></a>